Difference Between Abstraction and Encapsulation in C#

 }

-• Encapsulation is the process of binding data (fields) and methods that manipulate the data into a single unit (class), and restricting direct access to some of the object's components.
+Encapsulation is the technique of wrapping data (fields) and code (methods) into a single unit and restricting direct access to some of the object's components.

 public class BankAccount